My Shortlist

 I am forever bursting with gratification over what our students and faculty are able to achieve.
 The multitude of accomplishments are varied and far-reaching, and make our school environment exciting, rewarding, engaging, and satisfying.
 We are relentlessly working towards one theme, and that is ‘Making It Happen’.
 Students ‘make it happen’ as they are fully engaged in a wonderful array of exhilarating events, clubs, competitions, tournaments, festivals, and fairs.
 Guided by their teachers, students are fully immersed in their pursuit to do their best and learn from their experiences.
 The children participate in a wide array of stimulating activities which include the Science Fairs, Math Competitions, Public Speaking Competitions, Music Festivals, Spelling Bees, Shows, Sports Tournaments, and much more.
 Also, the clubs are a big hit with the students and serve to broaden their horizons.
 From the Leadership Club to the Chess Champions Club, students stir in the hallways with anticipation and excitement.
 The activities are many and students from every section of the school participate in large numbers and with tremendous success.
 It is truly amazing.
 Thank you to our faculty who are an essential element in the ‘making it happen’ theme.
 Our teachers provide wise guidance as they nurture, support, and motivate our students.
 They have made a name for themselves as very special committed individuals with great qualities and stamina!
 As time races ahead, year after year, “Together, We Make It Happen!”

-My wife Belinda and I have lived on campus for eleven years and we love this school more than ever.
+My wife Belinda and I live on campus and we love this school more than ever.
 You know why?
 The students are genuinely kind and warm and “real”.
 We don’t know for sure if it is because Nova Scotians are naturally friendly and welcoming, or whether King’s-Edgehill School itself has a uniquely respectful and happy culture.
 Whatever the reason, we love that everyone feels like they belong here.
 As a result the campus is a remarkably happy place and despite our high academic expectations students tend to get higher marks than ever before.
 Maybe it is because of the support they receive.
 Maybe it is because students like their teachers and feel that their teachers genuinely care about student success and emotional well-being.
 Maybe it is because when teenagers feel accepted, like they belong somewhere, they can concentrate on doing their very best rather than what they need to do to fit in or be liked.

 Just under 400 students, King’s-Edgehill is small but mighty.
 We are small enough to know everyone really well, but large enough to do big things and to compete with schools much larger than us (and win!).
 Be it debating or robotics, math competitions or sport, we have an impressive record of success provincially, nationally, and internationally.